tinue/sharp-pocket-computer/SharpCommunicator/README.md

 # Sharp Pocket Computer Communicator
-The purpose of this program is to safe and load Basic programs that are stored on your computer in human readable format from and to Sharp PC-1500 and PC-1600 devices through a serial interface.
+The purpose of this program is to safe and load Basic programs that are stored on your computer from and to Sharp PC-1500 and PC-1600 devices through a _serial interface_.

 The program takes care of the peculiarities of the two Pocket Computer devices, such as the different line ending formats used, or the end of file marker.
 It also slows down communication if necessary for the PC-1500, so that it can keep up.

-## Hardware
+## Serial cable and/or interface
 ### PC-1600: USB Serial Adapter

 The Sharp PC-1600 has a serial device built in.
 It uses fairly standard 5V logic, and can be interfaced